U.S. Rep. Eric Swalwell to participate in Quad-City Times, St. Ambrose candidate forum

-U.S. Rep. Eric Swalwell, who announced last week he is seeking the presidency, is participating in an upcoming candidate forum sponsored by the Quad-City Times, Quad-Cities Chamber of Commerce and St. Ambrose University.
+U.S. Rep. Eric Swalwell, a Democratic candidate for president, is participating in an upcoming candidate forum sponsored by the Quad-City Times, Quad-Cities Chamber of Commerce and St. Ambrose University.

 The event will be at 6:30 p.m.
 April 28 on St. Ambrose’s campus.
 Called "Leading the Nation – Iowa 2020,” the event is the first in a series of forums aimed at informing Iowans ahead of the first-in-the-nation caucuses set for Feb.
 3, 2020.